L1HIST

 NZQA Info

-History 1.2 - Demonstrate understanding of an historical event, or place, of significance to New Zealanders
+History 1.2 - Demonstrate understanding of the significance of a historical context

 Level: 1